Zucker School of Medicine at Hofstra/Northwell Internal Medicine Residency Program at Danbury Hospital

 Is there opportunity to complete a Global Health elective?

-Those interested may apply for the Global Health program, a 6 week rotation abroad where you will have the opportunity to experience medicine as practiced in other countries.
-Established sites include Uganda, Vietnam, Dominican Republic, Haiti, Russia, and China.
+Those interested may apply for the Global Health program, a 4-week rotation abroad where you will have the opportunity to experience medicine as practiced in other countries.
+We have various established sites including Botswana, the Dominican Republic, India, Thailand, multiple regions in Uganda, Vietnam, Zimbabwe, Cuba.
+Residents can sign up as an elective where the rotation covers topics such as tropical medicine, ethical dilemmas, biostats.

 Does your health system qualify for the Program Service Loan Forgiveness (PSLF) Program?